nomis52/ola/tools/e133/README.md

 This uses DNS-SD to locate the '_rdmnet-ctrl._tcp' services and looks for the key 'priority' in the TXT record.
 The priority should be between 0 and 100.
 It then attempts to open a health checked TCP connection to a controller, starting with the controller with the highest priority.
+Once a TCP connection is setup, it informs the controller of the UDP port to send RDMNet get/set to.

 It also responds to RDMNet commands send via UDP.